 - 2.4 Laboratory Safety Committee The Safety Officers from all three laboratories and the Quality Manager comprise this committee.
 The Safety Officers may solicit assistance from other laboratory sections to perform their duties.
-The Laboratory Safety Committee has responsibilities, which include: - 2.4.1 Reviewing the Health and Safety Manual for potential updates. - 2.4.2 Coordinating with each other to resolve health and safety issues on a statewide basis. - 2.5 The Quality Manager The Quality Manager shall chair the Laboratory Safety Committee, coordinate the annual safety audit of each laboratory, and update the Health and Safety Manual and Safety Audit Document as needed.
+The Laboratory Safety Committee has responsibilities, which include: - 2.4.1 Reviewing the Health and Safety Manual for potential updates. - 2.4.2 Coordinating with each other to resolve health and safety issues on a statewide basis. - 2.5 The Quality Manager- The Quality Manager shall chair the Laboratory Safety as need to be a state of the representation Committee, coordinate the annual safety audit of each laboratory, and update the Health and Safety Manual and Safety Audit Document as needed.